TarikKazaz/WiSCoP/README.md

 different embedded platforms requires significant development time and effort.
 Furthermore, benchmarking innovative cross-layer PHY/MAC optimized algorithms on diverse platforms is almost impossible.

-To tackle this challenge, we present WiSCoP, a novel platform for prototyping cross-layer optimized protocols.
+To tackle this challenge, we present WiSCoP, a novel platform for prototyping cross-layer optimized protocols for WSNs.

 ## WiSCoP